Faulty Thermistor Symptoms

 How to Test a Thermistor

-Thermistors are important in regulating the temperature of electronic devices so it’s important to ensure they’re working properly.
-How can you do that?
-Easy!
-Check your thermistor by performing a test.
+Thermistors are important to regulating electronic device temperature.
+Therefore, it’s important to ensure they’re working properly.
+It’s easy to figure out what happens if a thermistor fails.
+Check your thermistor by performing a test, but first, follow these troubleshooting tips:

 • Make sure that the thermistor is connected properly.